profydev/reddit-timer-pierrelstan/README.md

 &nbsp;
 ## Description:

-Reddit Timer it's a Web app for professional content creators.
-To help them know when they should share their content so that they can reach more people.
+Reddit Timer is a Web app for professional content creators.
+To help them know when they should share their content and to reach more people.

 This project mimics professional real-world development environment designs via Figma.
-The project's split into small tasks using ClickUp as a project management tool.
+The project is split into small tasks using ClickUp as a project management tool.
 I created a pull request for every piece of work.
 [Johannes](https://jkettmann.com/) (a senior developer) and mentor Tara (a bot) reviewed the code line by line.

 I was free to choose any technical stack, packages, and coding styles to finish the project as long as I met the acceptance criteria of a given task.
-The only limitation was to use React.
+The only limitation was to use Reactjs.

 \